 Hours before the tour began, Swift posted to her Instagram story that long-time rival, Katy Perry, sent her an olive branch and a letter expressing a sort-of apology and a plea to make up.
 Swift was very gracious for the gift.
 Maybe Perry will show up on tour and all the bad blood will be put in the past.

 The Reputation Stadium Tour spans through November and travel across North America, Europe and Oceania with 53 dates in total.
 If you haven’t bought tickets yet, do it now, they are selling out fast.
 This is not a concert you can miss if you are a Swift fan.
+You can be certain that there will be incredible theatrics and video production, which can also be found from places like Visual Impact Productions.
 There will be glitter on the floor after the show.

 The drought was the very worst but the comeback feels so good.
 “And in the death of her reputation, she felt truly alive.”
 Taylor is doing better than she ever has.